 Ron Davis was born in Harlem NY and resided in Queens.
 He currently lives in Jacksonville, FL.
 After Jordan Davis’ untimely and tragic death, his father Ron Davis became a steadfast activist working to prevent the use of “Stand Your Ground ” laws to justify unprovoked killings.
 He is a member of the U.S. Human Rights Netwk.
 Davis spoke at a United Nations Conference in Geneva, Switzerland prompting UN Reps to condemn policies of Racial Discrimination against people of color in the U.S.

-Andrew Joseph, Jr. a native of New Orleans, Louisiana and current resident of Tampa, FL after Hurricane Katrina.
-Mr. Joseph is a current victim advocate and co-founder of The Andrew Joseph Foundation.org.
-He is the father of a deceased 14 year old child named Andrew Joseph, III.
+Andrew Joseph, Jr. is a native of New Orleans and current resident of Tampa, FL after Hurricane Katrina.
+Mr. Joseph is a victim advocate and co-founder of The Andrew Joseph Foundation.org.
+He is the father of a deceased 14-year-old child named Andrew Joseph, III.
 His work in community organizing, advocacy and empowerment began with adjudicated youths within the school system and juvenile justice system 21 years ago.

-In February, 2014, the unimaginable had occurred in the life of a father who had worked to save so many youth in the community, his very own child of 14 years old was negated by the very system that he interfaced with daily.
-Since this time the quest for accountability and amplification of civil and human rights for youth and children have been in the forefront of his increased advocacy in helping young people around the world live, grow and be nurtured within communities that love and support them.
-Mr. Joseph has traveled across the world speaking out against the systems of corruption and the overturn of such a system that destroys and annihilates protection and service to people of color.
-Mr. Joseph is powerful in his passion to serve as a change agent and has continued to work within his community as a youth coach, mentor and speaker to human rights.
+In February, 2014, the unimaginable occurred when his child was negated by the very system that he interfaced with daily.
+Since his son’s death, the quest for accountability and amplification of civil and human rights for youth and children has been at the forefront of his increased advocacy in helping young people around the world live, grow and be nurtured within communities that love and support them.